Frozty38/HackNC24/README.md

 # HackNC24
 I made this as a freshman computer science student at ECU while attending HackNC.
 In order to download, download the whole project, unzip the folder, then enter the HACKNC24_Game_Folder and open the application to play!

+Small portfolio and trailer on the devpost page: https://devpost.com/software/hacknc24-minigame

 This game features bow combat vs hordes of enemies.
 Every time you die or choose to restart (By pressing 'R') the enemies will spawn in random locations.
 It is a fun little dungeon crawler that lets you go around and kill fun little enemies.

 The controls are simple: